 Touchstone Weimaraner puppies are home raised, socialized, started on crate training and potty training, and exposed to birds.
 Tails are docked, dewclaws are removed, and they also come de-wormed and with their first shots.
 Pups are also evaluated for structure and character.
 They are also formally temperament and field tested and vet checked before they are placed.

-I do not have puppies available for 2020 but am making tentative plans for 2021.
+I am making tentative plans for 2021.
 If you would like to be considered for a future Touchstone puppy, please read on…

 I ask that you take some time to research the breed before inquiring about puppies.
 Weimaraners are not for everyone, and I need to stress that my dogs are bred to work.
 This doesn’t mean that my dogs are more active or rambunctious than others.
 (And they are definitely not "hyper," which is a serious temperament flaw that makes for poor workers.)